JapitChhabra/linkedin-analyzer/README.md

 ## Usage
 - Access the frontend at [http://localhost:5173](http://localhost:5173) (default Vite port).
+- Click on the key icon in the top-right corner to input your credentials:
+  1. Enter your Gemini API Key
+  2. Enter your LinkedIn email
+  3. Enter your LinkedIn password
-- Enter a LinkedIn profile URL and (optionally) a custom prompt.
+- After saving credentials, enter a LinkedIn profile URL and (optionally) a custom prompt.
 - View the generated summary, similarity analysis, and chat with the AI about the profile.

 ---

 ## API Endpoints (Backend)
-- `POST /api/analyze-profile` — Analyze a LinkedIn profile (JSON: `{ url, customPrompt, summaryOptions }`)
+- `POST /api/analyze-profile` — Analyze a LinkedIn profile
+  - Request body: `{ url, customPrompt, summaryOptions }`
+- `POST /api/set-credentials` — Store LinkedIn and Gemini credentials
+  - Request body: `{ linkedin_email, linkedin_password, gemini_api_key }`
 - `POST /api/chat/init` — Start a chat session with summary context
 - `POST /api/chat/message` — Send a message in the chat
 - `POST /api/clear-cache` — Clear cached results